ArneStenkrona/prototype2/README.md

 As far as I know, it is sufficient that the Vulkan SDK is installed.

 ### MacOS
 MacOS does not actually natively support Vulkan.
 However KhronosGroup has provided MoltenVK, an implementation of Vulkan that translates Vulkan calls to Metal, Apple's graphics API.
-As such, we require a bit of extra work to get it Vulkan working on Mac.
+As such, we require a bit of extra work to get Vulkan working on Mac.

 * Make sure you've downloaded the MacOS version of the VulkanSDK
 * Add Vulkan to your environment variables.